“New York stage treasure Deirdre O’Connell gives a heartbreaking and brilliant performance.” –The New York Times

 Lucie Tiberghien, born in Switzerland and raised in France, is a director and translator.
 She is an Associate Artist with Monk Parrots and selected credits include: Off Broadway: The Other Thing by Emily Schwend (Second Stage, NY); Soldier X by Rehana Mirza (Ma-Yi Theater Company); Don’t Go Gentle by Stephen Belber (MCC); Blind and The Pavilion by Craig Wright (Rattlestick Theater Company ); Hoodoo Love by Katori Hall (Cherry Lane Theater); A Small Melodramatic Story and Geometry of Fire by Stephen Belber (LAByrinth Theater Company, Rattlestick); Regional: Queens For A Year by TD Mitchell (Hartford Stage), Pen/Man/Ship by Christina Anderson (Portland Playhouse and CATF), The Ashes Under Gait City by Christina Anderson (Contemporary American Theater Festival); Blueprints to Freedom by Michael Benjamin Washington (La Jolla Playhouse, and Kansas City Rep); Love in Afghanistan by Charles Randolph Wright (Arena Stage, DC); The Invisible Hand by Ayad Akhtar (Milwaukee Rep); Water by the Spoonful by Quiara Alegria Hudes (Arden Theater); Blood and Gifts by JT Rogers (La Jolla Playhouse); Great Falls by Lee Blessing (Humana Festival).
 Translations into English: Juste La Fin Du Monde (Only the end of the World) by Jean Luc Lagarce produced in New York by Company Charnière.
-Translations into French, Match (Grand Ecart) by Stephen Belber, produced in Paris at Le Théâtre de la Madeleine, Disgraced (Déshonneur), by Ayad Akhtar to be produced and directed by Lucie Tiberghien in Paris in 2018.
+Translations into French, Match (Grand Ecart) by Stephen Belber, produced in Paris at Le Théâtre de la Madeleine, Disgraced (Déshonneur), by Ayad Akhtar to be directed by Lucie Tiberghien in Paris in 2018.
+Upcoming: DAYBREAK, at PanAsian Repertory Theater.
 Education: Webster University, Geneva, Switzerland, BA in International Studies.
 LucieTiberghien.com.

 Monk Parrots is a seven-year-old ensemble of performing and visual artists who create concept driven live work through multidisciplinary collaboration ranging from the experimental to the scripted both musically inspired and inspired by the events of the world.
 Luke Leonard (founding Co-Artistic Director) and Jessica Dean (Co-Artistic Director) aim to cultivate new audiences for new forms, provide opportunities for artists, and forge uncommon unions that enrich our practice and broaden our relationships with professional artists and community members.